5roop/ginco_demo/README.md

  `primary_level_1`, `secondary_level_1`, and `tertiary_level_1` labels consist of the original labels (24 labels).
 Some categories had less than 5 instances and they were relabeled into `Other`, and we record this labeling in fields  `primary_level_2`, `secondary_level_2`, and `tertiary_level_2`.
 Another downsampling was used to further reduce the label set to 12 labels, saved in fields `primary_level_3`, `secondary_level_3`, and `tertiary_level_3`.

- For the first downsampling (level 1 to level 2) we used the following mapping:
+ For the first downcasting (level 1 to level 2) we used the following mapping:
  ```
  {"Script/Drama":"Other", "Lyrical":"Other","FAQ":"Other"}
  ```

- And the second downsampling (level 2 to level 3) uses the mapping:
+ And the second downcasting (level 2 to level 3) uses the mapping:
  ```
  {"Recipe":"Instruction", "Research Article":"Information/Explanation", "Review":"Opinion/Argumentation", "Promotion of Services":"Promotion", "Promotion of a Product":"Promotion", "Invitation":"Promotion", "Correspondence":"Other", "Prose":"Other", "Call":"Other"}
  ```